insysbio/LikelihoodProfiler.jl/docs/src/solution_interface.md

 ## Solution interface

-`PLSolution` type is designed to contain the results of a profile likelihood analysis.
+`ProfileLikelihoodSolution` type is designed to contain the results of a profile likelihood analysis.

 ```@docs; canonical=false
-LikelihoodProfiler.PLSolution
+LikelihoodProfiler.ProfileLikelihoodSolution
 ```

 ### Retcodes

-`sol::PLSolution` outputs the following retcodes, which are accessible with `get_retcodes(sol[i])` function:
+`sol::ProfileLikelihoodSolution` outputs the following retcodes, which are accessible with `get_retcodes(sol[i])` function:

 - `:Identifiable` - the profile has intersection with the predefined `threshold`.
 - `:NonIdentifiable` - the profile doesn't intersect the predefined `threshold`.